HimaniDas/Bookstore_API_Testing/README.md

 Description: Verifies if the user is authorized.

 ### 🚀 Running Tests
-You can use Postman’s Runner to test all endpoints sequentially:
+Use Postman’s Runner to test all endpoints sequentially:

 Open Postman, select Runner.
 Choose the Book Store API Testing collection.